How to travel to and from Ireland without flying

 >> For all our ideas for eco holidays in Ireland, see: Green Holidays in Ireland

 Please note: this page aims to give you a reasonable idea of train and ferry routes, times, fares, and how to buy tickets in order that (hopefully) there’s enough information to know what's available, how to plan a journey and where to book tickets.
 The information on this page was up to date at time of publication, and although we will make every effort to update services provided, we cannot take responsibility for any errors or inaccuracies we provide.
 Timetables and fares do change throughout the year (ferry companies in particular have been known to cancel services at a moment's notice) so please treat all train and ferry times and fares as a guide, and use the links provided to double-check them using the official railway and ferry websites wherever possible.
 Always confirm details when you book.
-This feature was originally written and research by Cathy Mack and has been updated and revised in 2014 by Hannah Fitz Gibbons.
+This feature was originally written and research by Catherine Mack and has been updated and revised in 2014 by Hannah Fitz Gibbons.